 - Low in saturated fat which is known to raise LDL cholesterol

-- Great vegan substitute for people who have a nut allergy or allergic to soy
+- A great vegan substitute for people who have a nut allergy or allergic to soy

 - Contains beta-glucan which helps boost your immune system!